evangelospafilis/prego_web_site/_pages/approach.md

 </p>

-The information hidden in the vast body of biology **literature** is of great importance. *Processes-organisms-environments* associations already recorded in literature as well as associations not yet recorded but can be extracted from the literature thanks to **text-mining** techniques can be further exploited.
+The information hidden in the vast body of biology **literature** is of great importance. *Processes - organisms - environments* associations already recorded in literature as well as associations not yet recorded but can be extracted from the literature thanks to **text-mining** techniques can be further exploited.

 At the same time, **'omics technologies**, such as metagenomics, metatranscriptomics and metaproteomics have ensured an overall characterization of microbial ecosystems.